sonic-net/SONiC/doc/pic/hld_fpmsyncd.md

 #### Orchestration Agent Changes to handle NEXTHOP_GROUP

-A new orchestration agent `NhgOrch` will be written to handle the new NEXTHOP_GROUP_TABLE in APP_DB.
+Orchestration agent `NhgOrch` will be enhanced to handle the new NEXTHOP_GROUP_TABLE in APP_DB.
 For adding or updating an entry in the NEXTHOP_GROUP_TABLE, programming will depend on whether the group is configured with one or multiple next hops or is a recursive nexthop group i.e. it contains one or more nexthop group.

  - NhgOrch treats an NEXTHOP_GROUP as "recursive" if it has "nexthop_group" as the only field.
 This field contains "member" NEXTHOP_GROUP.
 The parent NEXTHOP_GROUP key is constructed by combining keys of the member NEXTHOP_GROUPs.
 Such an NEXTHOP_GROUP always uses a "NEXT_HOP_GOUP" object-id to represent the group
  - Singleton (non-recursive) NEXTHOP_GROUP contain various fields e.g. Inexthop, alias etc. Such NEXTHOP_GROUP form a key by combining these fields and query the NeighOrch with the "key" to get the corresponding SAI ID.
 So singleton (non-recursive) NEXTHOP_GROUP do not own the SAI ID rather they just reuse the SAI IDs owned by NeighOrch module.